JamesCollerton/Programming_In_Scala/README.md

-# Scala_Cookbook
+# Programming in Scala

-Examples and Exercises as I work through the Scala Cookbook
+Examples and Exercises as I work through the Programming in Scala book